Athletic Training FAQs

-Is the BC athletic training education program (ATEP) an accredited program?
+Is the BC athletic training program (ATP) an accredited program?

 What is your Board of Certification (BOC) examination success rate?

 Our first-time pass rate on the Board of Certification (BOC) examination has met or exceeded the national average every year except one since CAATE accreditation.
-Our students in the last three years have passed at a 100% rate (national average has been nearly 50% in that timeframe).
-The faculty are partnering with the students to develop an atmosphere where 100% success on the BOC examination is the normal despite low national averages.
+Our students in the last three years have passed at a 95% rate.
+See athletic training outcomes and placement for a complete summary of program outcomes.

-What is the difference between the pre-placement phase and professional phase of the ATEP?
+What is the difference between the pre-placement phase and professional phase of the ATP?

-What is the pre-placement phase of the ATEP?
+What is the pre-placement phase of the ATP?

-What is the professional phase of the ATEP?
+What is the professional phase of the ATP?

-The professional phase of the ATEP begins when a student is accepted by the ATEP for admissions.
+The professional phase of the ATP begins when a student is accepted by the ATP for admissions.
 This process is competitive for limited spots and outlined in the academic overview portion of this webpage.
-The admissions process normally occurs following interterm of the sophomore year.
-Students are required to be enrolled a minimum of two full academic years in the ATEP (because of external accreditation standards).
-The BC ATEP is normally completed in 2.5 years.
+The admissions process normally occurs in the spring semester of the sophomore year.
+Students are required to be enrolled a minimum of two full academic years in the ATP (because of external accreditation standards).
+The BC ATP is normally completed in 2 ½ years.